Tallerlei/EPAC/src/README.md

 User can move between items using arrow keys.
 Arrow-left selects parent node while arrow-right goes down to first child node.
 When holding control key while using arrow keys items can be moved.

+# Copy/Cut/Paste
+For power users there are common key combinations to copy, cut and paste items.
+Ctrl + x => cut
+Ctrl + c => copy
+Ctrl + v => paste
+At the moment items with same IDs are allowed.

 # Showing ID
 When right-clicking a node a context menu opens up and gives user the option to show ID of current node.